My faith started with doubt.

 10 The brethren immediately sent Paul and Silas away by night to Berea, and when they arrived, they went into the synagogue of the Jews.

-11 Now these were more noble-minded than those in Thessalonica, for they received the word with great eagerness, examining the Scriptures daily to see whether these things were so.
+11 Now these Jews were more noble-minded than those in Thessalonica, for they received the word with great eagerness, examining the Scriptures daily to see whether these things were so.

 When I’m presented with an idea, I like examining the Scriptures to see whether those things are so… And that gets me in trouble.
 A lot.
 I’ll apply to Christians something that Ronald Reagan once said: